31 Simple Ways to Relieve Stress will help you navigate your way out of the stormy seas of your mind and get you back to calm waters.

 When your focus engages the artistic side of your brain, it helps to give you relief from what you’re stressed about and leave you refreshed.

 You can also use other types of art as ways to relieve stress.
-Writing, painting, watercolors, and drawing are just some of the things you can try to use help you during difficult times.
+Writing, painting, watercolors, and drawing are just some of the things you can use to help you during difficult times.

-Relieve Stress Tip #4 – Take a bubble bath.
+Simple Ways to Relieve Stress #4 – Take a bubble bath.

 There’s taking a bubble bath, and then there’s taking a bubble bath that nurtures all your senses.